ivoba/docker-oxid-lamp53/readme.md

 ## Todo
 - log handling
-- fix mysql host access
+- find out how to have a fixed internal ip for mysql

 ## Credits
 I stole quit a lot from here